 Why literary translators are authors

 Copyright is based on the idea of originality: any new expression that is different from existing expressions, is considered the inalienable intellectual property of its author and, as such, enjoys automatic protection.
 Just like musical or dramatic performances, literary translations are in a double copyright situation: on the one hand there is the copyright of the original author, and on the other the copyright of the translator, who is the author of this particular translation, as distinct from all other possible translations of the same text.
 This is why the translator enjoys exactly the same legal rights as a writer.
-It also means that literary translation is not just work for hire: when signing a licence contract with a translator, a publisher is actually commissioning an original work that bears the stamp of its author.
+It also means that literary translation is not just work for hire, but a form of free expression: when signing a contract with a translator, a publisher is actually commissioning an original work that bears the stamp of its author.

 UNESCO’s Nairobi Recommendation